defenxor/dsiem/docs/directive_and_alarm.md

 ## About Directive Rules

 There are two types of directive rules in Dsiem, `PluginRule` and `TaxonomyRule`.
-As suggested in the [Normalized Events](./dsiem_plugin.md#normalized-event) table, PluginRule differentiate events based on `PluginID` and `Plugin_SID` fields, while TaxonomyRule uses `Product`, `Category`, and optionally `Subcategory` fields.
+As suggested in the [Normalized Events](./dsiem_plugin.md#normalized-event) table, `PluginRule` differentiates events based on `PluginID` and `Plugin_SID` fields, while TaxonomyRule uses `Product`, `Category`, and optionally `Subcategory` fields.

 `PluginRule` should be used if you want to do correlation based on specific events produced by specific brand of devices.
 On the other hand, `TaxonomyRule` allows correlation to be done based on a group of events that share similar characteristic.

-As an example, suppose you have the following security devices in your network: Suricata IDS, SomebrandNG IDS, Pfsense Firewall, SomeRouterNG Firewall.

-`PluginRule` will allow you to define a directive that says, "Raise alarm if Suricata IDS detects SQL injection or XSS attacks that isn't blocked by SomeRouterNG Firewall".
+As an example, suppose you have the following security devices in your network: Suricata IDS, SomebrandNG IDS, Pfsense Firewall, SomeRouterNG Firewall. `PluginRule` will allow you to define a directive that says, "Raise alarm if Suricata IDS detects SQL injection or XSS attacks that isn't blocked by SomeRouterNG Firewall".
 In contrast, `TaxonomyRule` allow definition of a more general directive that says, "Raise alarm if an IDS detects web application attack that isn't blocked by firewall".

 Despite its obvious flexibility, `TaxonomyRule` does require you to maintain a custom classification/taxonomy scheme that isn't required by `PluginRule`.
 In the above example, using `TaxonomyRule` means you will have to know and classify which events from Suricata or SomebrandNG are "web application attack", and which events in PfSense and SomeRouterNG means "not blocking".

-As a general guide, `TaxonomyRule` should be preferred when there are similar type of product (like IDS and firewall above) to cover since it will prevent a lot of redundant directives.
+As a general guide, `TaxonomyRule` should be preferred when there are similar types of product (like IDS and firewall above) to cover since it will prevent a lot of redundant directives.
 But if that's not the case, `PluginRule` will likely offer an easier to maintain plugin/parser configuration.

 ## Directive and Rules Processing